jorenvh/laravel-share/README.md

 [![SensioLabsInsight](https://img.shields.io/sensiolabs/i/dde6008b-ccc6-4a3f-8a98-37d76532f956.svg?style=flat-square)](https://insight.sensiolabs.com/projects/dde6008b-ccc6-4a3f-8a98-37d76532f956)
 [![Total Downloads](https://img.shields.io/packagist/dt/jorenvanhocht/laravel-share.svg?style=flat-square)](https://packagist.org/packages/jorenvanhocht/laravel-share)

-Share links exist on almost every page in every project, creating the code for these share links over and over again can be a pain in the ass.
+Share links exist on almost every page in every project.
+Creating the code for these share links over and over again can be a pain.
 With Laravel Share you can generate these links in just seconds in a way tailored for Laravel.

 ### Available services